pb111/Data-Cleaning-with-Python-and-Pandas/README.md

 ## 4. Python data cleaning - prerequisites

-We need two Python libraries for the data cleansing process – NumPy and Pandas.
+We need three Python libraries for the data cleaning process – NumPy, Pandas and Matplotlib.